 Considering this couple wants the most out of their health plan for their money, we set the deductible at $2500 and chose plans with twenty percent coinsurance, and gave preference to unlimited office visits.
 With these elements in mind, we selected the top three options from the available insurers and evaluated costs for the couple together and separately.

 Male Individual Quote

 Female Individual Quote

 First, we take a look at plans purchased as a unit.
 The most affordable plan is $228 per month, meaning each person would pay $114.
-Right off the bat, this is going to be a less expensive option for the woman in the relationship.
+This is going to be a less expensive option for the wife, in this case.
 By splitting the bill as a couple she would save $20 per month on the IHC plan, though her husband would be paying more than if he purchased the same plan on his own.
-If they can put that $10 worth of resentment aside, the joint plan is a better choice for total spending for this couple in Columbus.
+In this case, buying a plan together is a better choice for total spending.

 With this plan as a pair, the wife saves even more money compared to buying the UHO plan on her own, and the husband still spends more, but only by $7.
 If they chose the Medical Mutual option, the husband might prefer getting his own plan, as sharing equal costs would be $30 more for him.
 In each of these instances, it’s more economical for the female applicant to buy a plan with her spouse than to buy her own plan.

 When shopping for health insurance, it is entirely up to you and your spouse how you wish to pay, the coverage you prefer, and if you even want the same plan in the first place.
 Certain couples have different health needs, and therefore the same plan may not be fitting for both parties.

 Some of us don’t like wearing matching outfits, and the same goes for health insurance.
 Individual health insurance allows you to be an individual, or a matching couple, whichever suits your lifestyle best.